Convergence of Stochastic Gradient Langevin Dynamics in the Lazy Training Regime: Introduction

 \subsection{Notation}

 $Id$ denotes the identity matrix. $A\preceq B$ indicates that $B-A$ is positive-definite. $\|x\|_2=\sqrt{x^Tx}$ denotes the 2-norm of $x\in\R$.
 We use $\lambda_{min}(A)$ for the smallest eigenvalue of a Matrix $A$.
 For a positive-definite matrix $A$, we define the vector norm $\|x\|_A^2:=x^TAx$.
-Additionally $\|A\|_F$ is the Frobenius norm of $A$ and $B_r(x_0)$ is the open ball of radius $r$ around the $x_0$, in the Euclidean norm.
+Additionally, $\|A\|_F$ is the Frobenius norm of $A$ and $B_r(x_0)$ is the open ball of radius $r$ around the $x_0$, in the Euclidean norm.
 We denote the modulus of Lipschitz continuity of a function $f$ as $\mathrm{Lip}(f)$.
+The notation $Dh$ denotes the Jacobian of $h$.
+Similarly, $\nabla h$ represents the gradient of $h$ and $\nabla^2 h$ represents its Hessian.
+For a function $f:\bR^n\rightarrow \bR$, it holds that $\nabla^Tf=Df$.
+We add an index to $\nabla$ to indicate, that the gradient is only taken with respect to one of the arguments. $\nabla_h$ can be seen as the gradient in the Hilbert space $\bF$.
+However, this can be replaced by the standard gradient with respect to the values that $h\in\bF$ takes on the finite set $\{x_i\}_{i=1}^n$.
 Lastly, $\mathds{1}_A$ denotes the characteristic function, which is equal to $1$ if the logical expression $A$ holds true and $0$ otherwise.